rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-ios-sdk.md

 {% tab title="Carthage" %}
 1. Add the RudderStack SDK to your `Cartfile`, as shown:
    ```ruby
    github "rudderlabs/rudder-sdk-ios"
    ```
 2. Then, run the following command:
    ```bash
    carthage update
    ```

-{% hint style="warning" %}
-If you're facing an issue with Carthage and XCode 12, you can follow the [steps from Carthage team](https://github.com/Carthage/Carthage/blob/master/Documentation/Xcode12Workaround.md).
-{% endhint %}
 {% endtab %}
 {% endtabs %}